How I Work

 I pay attention to more than what is being said.
 I track what is happening in the body, in the nervous system, in the quality of the breath and the energy in the room.
 I respond to what is actually present rather than what was planned for.
 Every session begins with a plan and arrives at a destination we decide together.

 And the work is not all heavy and serious.
 Some of the most significant shifts happen in a quality of curiosity, play, and genuine delight — when the nervous system stops bracing and parts of us that have been waiting a long time finally get to come out and breathe.
+Ultimately, during a session, we cocreate conditions.
+What you do with them from there is entirely your honor and privilege.
+You are your own healer, your own guru, and ultimately, even your own teacher.
+If anything, I am more like an ambassador, maintaining a relationship with the realms of heart, mind, body, and spirit, and helping you bridge the gap so you can build your own relationships.
+Once you know your way to connect with these parts of yourself and live from this place, my work is done.

 I didn't set out to build a framework.
 I set out to not fall back asleep.